WebOfTrustInfo/rwot8-barcelona/draft-documents/how-ssi-will-survive-capitalism.md

 Strengths of SSI
 ----------------

--   Avoiding an enterprise sale - adoption can be decentralized, one doctor, one patient at a time.
-Separating the SSI strategy, avoiding having to create both supply & demand (bootstrapping cost - typical in a platform)
+-   Avoids an enterprise sale: adoption can be decentralized, one doctor, one patient at a time.
+Separating the SSI strategy in this way avoids having to create both supply & demand (bootstrapping cost, typical in a platform)

--   Makes it easy to implement Privacy by Default
+-   Ease of implementing Privacy by Default

--   Transparency controlled by principals (doctors, patients) not by intermediaries
+-   Transparency is controlled by principals (doctors, patients) not by intermediaries

--   Non-sectoral; the same personal agent creates opportunities across industries/sectors
+-   Non-sectoral: the same personal agent creates opportunities across industries/sectors

 -   No corporate data aggregation

--   Building on top of object capabilities and delegation framework
+-   Builds on top of object capabilities and delegation framework

--   A Identity-layered Internet allows for the development of new business models in a privacy-preserving way without expensive platform intermediaries (decentralized Uber, decentralized eBay, decentralized AirBnB).
+-   An Identity-layered Internet allows for the development of new business models in a privacy-preserving way without expensive platform intermediaries (decentralized Uber, decentralized eBay, decentralized AirBnB).